AQR Capital Management LLC Buys 27,289 Shares of Dorian LPG Ltd (NYSE:LPG)

 Separately, TheStreet lowered Dorian LPG from a “b-” rating to a “c+” rating in a research report on Thursday, June 25th.
 Two equities research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
 Dorian LPG has a consensus rating of “Buy” and a consensus target price of $13.33.

-Dorian LPG (NYSE:LPG) last released its quarterly earnings results on Tuesday, August 4th.
-The shipping company reported $0.25 EPS for the quarter, missing analysts’ consensus estimates of $0.56 by ($0.31).
-The business had revenue of $73.17 million for the quarter.
-Dorian LPG had a net margin of 34.14% and a return on equity of 13.40%.
+Dorian LPG (NYSE:LPG) last posted its earnings results on Tuesday, August 4th.
+The shipping company reported $0.25 earnings per share for the quarter, missing analysts’ consensus estimates of $0.56 by ($0.31).
+The firm had revenue of $73.17 million for the quarter.
+Dorian LPG had a return on equity of 13.40% and a net margin of 34.14%.

 Dorian LPG Company Profile